Parasite-231/HandyMan/README.md

 ### Steps
 ----------
 * Step 01 : At first initialize git in htdocs folder.
-* Step 02 : Clone the repository in your htdocs folder
+* Step 02 : Clone the repository in your htdocs folder.

 ```sh
 https://github.com/Parasite-231/HandyMan.git
 ```